lsuhpchelp/singularity/recipes/coawst/README.md

 # COAWST Singularity Environment Usage Guide

-Using a Singularity container ensures that the COAWST environment is **self-contained and portable**, so your workflows remain stable and reproducible **regardless of cluster Operating System updates or scheduler (e.g., Slurm) upgrades**.
+Using a Singularity container ensures that the COAWST environment is **self-contained and portable**, so your workflows remain stable and reproducible **regardless of cluster Operating System (e.g., RHEL 7 to RHEL 8) updates or scheduler (e.g., Slurm) upgrades**.
 This means you can always build and run COAWST in a consistent environment across different HPC systems.
 This document explains how to use the pre-built **Singularity image** `coawst.env.sif` for compiling and running COAWST.
 The image provides a **ready-to-use environment** with all required dependencies pre-installed.
 Users do **not** need to build this image themselves.

 ---